Toyota Yaris engines, drive and performance

 - Perfect for town drivers

 There’s only one engine option with the Yaris.
 It’s a three-cylinder 1.5-litre petrol power unit, plus an electrical motor, tied up with a CVT-style automatic transmission.
+That said, it is available with two power levels, depending on which trim level you go for.

-Toyota reckons that the Yaris can operate in pure-EV mode for around 80% in typical urban journeys and can be driven up to 80mph before the petrol engine kicks into life – that’s 55mph higher than the previous version.
+Toyota reckons that the Yaris can operate in pure-EV mode for around 80% of typical urban journeys and can be driven up to 80mph before the petrol engine kicks into life – that’s 55mph higher than the previous version.

-Total output in the lower-spec versions is 115hp, with the 0-62mph time coming in 10.3 seconds.
+Total output in the lower-spec Icon and Design versions is 115hp, with the 0-62mph time coming in 10.3 seconds.
 Truth be told, it feels a bit quicker than that time would suggest.
 Off the line, thanks to the electrical propulsion, it’s genuinely energetic.
 There are no traditional-style gears to go through, so 0-30mph is entertaining.
 It’s perfect for busy towns and cities.

 As for the CVT, it’s a type of automatic gearbox often associated with loud and inconsistent engine noises, but this is one of the best versions around.
-The engine is remarkably quiet, which goes some way in explaining why acceleration is not tortuous on your eardrums.
+The engine is remarkably quiet, which goes some way in explaining why acceleration is not torturous on your eardrums.
 In fact, you really need to be pushing hard to notice that it’s a CVT.

 What’s it like to drive?

-- Confidence inspiring grip
+- Confidence-inspiring grip

 - Harsh ride on big wheels